Kent Reliance Provident Society

-Due to the fact that the Society had evolved significantly from its original conception, at the Annual General Meeting on 26 July 2022 the members agreed a proposal to wind up the Society [2].
+Due to the fact that the Society had evolved significantly from its original conception, at the Annual General Meeting on 26 July 2022 the members agreed a proposal to wind up the Society.
 Its assets to be transferred into a new charity, the ‘Kent Reliance Community Foundation Limited’.
-Philip Heddell and Richard Barker of Ernst & Young LLP.

 As a result of this decision it is no longer possible to apply to become a member of KRPS.